SPAAM-community/AMDirT/README.md

 ### The latest development version, with local changes

-From within you local repository
+From within you local clone of the AMDirT repository

 ```bash
 pip install -e .